ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 TODO link or something brief.
 It is also a requested feature for Cabal `<https://github.com/haskell/cabal/issues/3659>`_.

-The problem is it's *ownly* emulatable today.
+The problem is it's *only* emulatable today.
 A GHCi session is tied to a GHC session, which only supports one "home package", i.e. package on the operating table.
 TODO more.